Turns out ice and rest aren’t all they’re cracked up to be.

 This also showed me right away, that I was indeed getting more benefits than I realized from my anti-inflammatory routine!
 I restarted it on day 14 and started to notice a difference right away, even in my skin which was angry from letting all that inflammation run rampant, immediately began clearing up!

-I’ve had this done in the past and found great results from Dr Lorenzo getting my glutes to release, giving new meaning to the idea of being a tight ass, clearly I carry some emotions there.
+I’ve had this done in the past and found great results from Dr. Lorenzo getting my glutes to release, giving new meaning to the idea of being a tight ass, clearly I carry some emotions there.

-So what the heck is it?
-Dry needling uses fine filament needles on muscular trigger points to create muscle contractions or to create a muscle release through a process of “resetting”.
 By honing in on these spots (yup those same tender ones you find foam rolling) you can often ease localized and referred pain, tenderness, sensitivity, and motor dysfunction.
-Trigger points can develop from injury, disease processes, and repetitive stress as occurs in sports or with postural strain.

 Is it just acupuncture?
 Nope.

-Acupuncture is designed to restore the flow of energy in the body through pathways called meridians and is usually totally painless.
-Big fan!
-Meanwhile, in Dry needling the needles are inserted into those tender muscle tissue spots which creates a sensation of cramping or twitching.
 Depending on the area it might be mildly uncomfortable for just a moment, to a “holy mother of… why are you trying to kill me” again for just a moment.
 Then if it’s worked, you tend to feel a great release in the muscle.

 Electroacupuncture is another part of needling.
 They’ll attach a slight pulse to the needle, which will make your muscle jump and helps to really wake up a muscle that might be shut down.